 \subsection{Slab geometry}

-A relatively simple, yet physically significant and mathematically transparent situation to analyze is the half-space or slab geometry.
-Thus, we imagine our superconductor to fill the half-space $x>0$ while in the remaining half-space we have a constant magnetic field
+A relatively simple, yet physically significant and mathematically transparent situation to analyze is the half space or slab geometry.
+Thus, we imagine our superconductor to fill the half space $x>0$ while in the remaining half-space we have a constant magnetic field